 One of the mysteries of the English language finally explained.

-A small rorqual with dark steely-gray skin and white grooves on the belly.
+A small rorqual with dark steely-grey skin and white grooves on the belly.

 Balaenoptera borealis, family Balaenopteridae